How to Choose Medicare Benefits for a Family Member or Loved One

 Key Takeaways

-The most common time to change your parent’s Medicare plan is during the Annual Enrollment PeriodThe Annual Enrollment Period (AEP) is when you can enroll, change or drop a plan.
-The AEP is from October 15 to December 7 every year.
-Changes made during AEP take effect January 1 of the following year. (also known as the Open Enrollment Period), which is from October 15 to December 7 each year.
+- The most common time to change your parent’s Medicare plan is during the Annual Enrollment PeriodThe Annual Enrollment Period (AEP), also known as the Medicare Open Enrollment Period, allows you can enroll, change or drop Medicare coverage.
+The period takes place from October 15 through December 7 each year; changes take effect January 1. (also known as the Open Enrollment Period), which is from October 15 to December 7 each year.

 Before you help choose a parent’s Medicare plan, it’s important to know the basics.